 Name of Student

 Proposed Title

 Advisory Committee:

-certifying that it meets departmental star further agree to conduct a preliminary ex (date), evaluated the the student, and now submit the attached prospectus and of thoroughness and quality of scholarship.
-We examination of the dissertation prior to scheduling a date to readiness of the candidate for the defense.
+certifying that it meets departmental sta further agree to conduct a preliminary of n (date), evaluated the the student, and now submit the attached prospectus andards of thoroughness and quality of scholarship.
+We examination of the dissertation prior to scheduling a date the readiness of the candidate for the defense.

 Committee Chair Signature Printed Name

 Member Signature Printed Name

 Member Signature Printed Name

 Member Signature Printed Name

+M 1 6: 4 D. C. IV

 Member Signature Printed Name

-notification) Successful completion of your prospectus defense will allo conducting your research.
-You must complete the tutorial an mal Review Board (attach signed clearance w you to proceed with acquiring Institutional Review Board (IRB) approval for dapplication found on the Office of Research and Creative Activities (ORCA) rial completion certificate, along with your IRB proposal to the ORCA Office at A-
+notification) Successful completion of your prospectus defense will all conducting your research.
+You must complete the tutorial a Donal Review Board (attach signed clearance low you to proceed with acquiring Institutional Review Board (IRB) approval for and application found on the Office of Research and Creative Activities (ORCA) torial completion certificate, along with your IRB proposal to the ORCA Office at A-

-Coauthorship Agreement Form (attac
+Coauthorship Agreement Form (atta

+Annuavale Date

-Approval: The attached prospectus has been approved the study as proposed and approved.
-Date wed by the Department.
+Approval: The attached prospectus has been approved the study as proposed and approved. oved by the Department.
 The student may proceed with

-Department Chair/Graduate Coordin Department of Counse ator Date ling Psychology and Special Education
+Department Chair/Graduate Coordi Department of Couns nator Date leling Psychology and Special Education